corda/corda/docs/source/cordapp-build-systems.rst

 Cordapp auto-signing allows to use signature constraints for contracts from the CorDapp without need to create a keyStore and configure the task.
-For production deployment ensure to sign CorDapp using own certificate e.g. by configuring options to point to external keyStore or by disabling signing in ``corpapp`` plugin and require the CordDapp JAR is signed downstream in your build/deployment pipeline.
+For production deployment ensure to sign the CorDapp using your own certificate e.g. by configuring options to point to external keystore or by disabling signing in ``cordapp`` plugin and require the CordDapp JAR is signed downstream in your build/deployment pipeline.
 CorDapp signed by Corda development certificate is accepted by Corda node only when running in the development mode.

-Signing options can be contextually overwritten by system properties allowing a single ``gradle.build`` file to be used for development build (defaulting to Corda development keyStore) and production build (using external keyStore).
+Signing options can be contextually overwritten by system properties allowing a single ``gradle.build`` file to be used for development build (defaulting to Corda development keystore) and production build (using external keyStore).
-This can achieved be assigning system properties to signing options, if a system property is not set then the default value is used.
+This can achieved by assigning system properties to signing options, if a system property is not set then the default value is used.
 The example configuration using system properties:

 .. sourcecode:: groovy